sudo-dave/SudoDave/README.md

 # terminal-website

 My "terminal/console" style personal website.
 Interact with the site while learning more about me by entering commands into the terminal UI.
-The website is built with HTML/CSS and [jQuery](https://jquery.com).
+The website is built with HTML/CSS and Javascript using [jQuery](https://jquery.com).

 ## Demo